-- Administers the intake and progression of employees through the Disability Management process by monitoring emails and requests for accommodation, modified workload & unscheduled absences. - Provides prompt responses to Managers and Employees with regards to requests for support and guidance of the disability management process. - Escalates issues arising through the disability management process to the Associate Director as required. - Ensures that information is appropriately centralized, secured and documented accurately for appropriate records retention purposes. - Supports the attendance program by providing assistance and advice to managers & employees on available entitlements. - Collaborates with managers regarding disability management and absence prevention. - Oversees and maintain contact with staff on incidental and short-term sick leaves. - Assists in employee re-integration to the workplace through planning, coordination & implementation of timely modified work programs from internal or external providers. - Liaises and ensures timely completion of all documents with other health care professionals, third party consultants, disability insurance carriers, WSIB, LTD and private insurances as required. - Coordinates the process and placement of employees back into the workplace and liaises with the Associate Director, Workplace Relations and Occupational Health Nurse for complex accommodation needs. - Monitors and provides monthly report to the Associate Director, Workplace Relations regarding attendance and disability management programs and delivers training as assigned. - Assists with ergonomic requirements for staff which includes arranging assessments as required in coordination with Safety & Security as well as the Occupational Health Nurse.
+- Administers the intake and progression of employees through the Disability Management process by monitoring emails and requests for accommodation, modified workload & unscheduled absences. - Provides prompt responses to Managers and Employees with regards to requests for support and guidance of the disability management process. - Escalates issues arising through the disability management process to the Associate Director as required. - Ensures that information is appropriately centralized, secured, and documented accurately for appropriate records retention purposes. - Supports the attendance program by providing assistance and advice to managers & employees on available entitlements. - Collaborates with managers regarding disability management and absence prevention. - Oversees and maintains contact with staff on incidental and short-term sick leave. - Assists in employee re-integration into the workplace through planning, coordination & implementation of timely modified work programs from internal or external providers. - Liaises and ensures timely completion of all documents with other health care professionals, third party consultants, disability insurance carriers, WSIB, LTD and private insurances as required. - Coordinates the process and placement of employees back into the workplace and liaises with the Associate Director, Workplace Relations, and Occupational Health Nurse for complex accommodation needs. - Monitors and provides monthly report to the Associate Director, Workplace Relations regarding attendance and disability management programs and delivers training as assigned.